-4 Aviation Safety Support
+Aviation Safety Support

-- 5 During high levels of aviation activity it is advisable to request a Safety and - 6 Technical Assistance Team (STAT).
-A STAT's purpose is to assist and review - 7 helicopter and/or fixed wing operations on wildland fires.
-They should be - 8 requested through the agency chain of command and operate under a Delegation - 9 of Authority from the appropriate State/Regional Aviation Manager(s) or Multi - 10 Agency Coordinating Group.
-Formal written reports will be provided to the - appropriate manager(s) as outlined at the in-brief.
-A team should consist of the - 12 following: - 13 Aviation Safety Manager - Operations Specialist (helicopter and/or fixed wing) - Pilot Inspector - Maintenance Inspector (optional) - Avionics Inspector (optional)
+23 During high levels of aviation activity it is advisable to request an Aviation 24 Safety and Technical Assistance Team (ASTAT).
+An ASTAT's purpose is to enhance risk management, assist and review aviation operations on wildland 25 fires.
+An ASTAT should be requested through the agency chain of command and operate under a Delegation of Authority from the appropriate State/Regional 27 Aviation Manager(s) or Multi Agency Coordinating Group.
+Formal written 28 reports shall be provided to the appropriate manager(s) as outlined at the in-29 brief.
+A team should consist of the following: 30

+- Aviation Safety Manager

+- 32 Operations Specialist (helicopter and/or fixed wing)

+- Pilot Inspector 33

+- Maintenance Inspector (optional)

+- Avionics Inspector (optional) 35